gSchool/ada-CS-Fundamentals-Internship/04-Stacks-And-Queues/class-lesson.instructor.md

 - The utility of Abstract Data Types
 - The core stack & queue functions
 - The use of the `%` operator to traverse a circular buffer
+    - Students have trouble understanding how to wrap around a list without using an `if` statement.
+Instead of using `front = (front + 1) % size`, they will use an if statement.
+It's not a huge deal, but can be helpful to simplify code.

 ## Livecodes - 20 minutes